 Elizabeth Hudson, PhD, Dean

-Jane Amidon, MLA, Associate Dean for Graduate Programs and Research
+Jane Amidon, MLA, Senior Associate Dean for Graduate Programs and Strategic Initiatives

-Hilary Poriss, PhD, Associate Dean for Faculty and Academic Affairs
+Matthew McDonald, PhD, Associate Dean for Academic Affairs, Faculty and Research

 Thomas Michael, MBA, Associate Dean for Administration and Finance

 Katherine Calzada, MEd, Assistant Dean for Research Development

 Adam Smith, MS, MBA, Assistant Dean for Academic Programs

 In today’s global economy, the disciplines within the College of Arts, Media and Design are powerful drivers of growth and innovation.
 Creative fields and evolving technology make it possible to connect people and ideas as never before, serving as strong catalysts for change and expanding the understanding of our shared humanity.

 The college integrates programs of study in architecture, art and design, communication studies, game design, journalism, media and screen studies, music, and theatre with meaningful experiential learning opportunities, enabling students to explore their passions and prepare for postgraduate opportunities in their chosen fields.

 The college offers Bachelor of Arts, Bachelor of Science, and Bachelor of Fine Arts degrees in a number of majors, as well as interdisciplinary combined majors with every college across the university, and offers opportunities for nonmajors to engage in the college through NUpath and an extensive offering of minors.
 Opportunities available to students in the College of Arts, Media and Design include national and international programs for study and experience; programs in field settings, both local and abroad; and programs involving affiliations in such areas as professional performing arts organizations and media organizations.
 The college also emphasizes experiential learning through cooperative education; service-learning; and other kinds of internships, student-faculty research collaborations, and study abroad.